melissassouthernstylekitchen.com

 Quiche Lorraine

 I’ve said it before, and I’ll say it again, real men do eat quiche.
 I cook for a house filled with men and they all love it.
 Whether it’s an easy sausage quiche, ham and cheese quiche or a kicked-up chicken enchilada quiche, I can always count on an empty pie pan at the end of the meal.
+How to make classic Quiche Lorraine: (Scroll down for full printable recipe.)

 step-by-step images demonstrating quiche preparation

-• You can make this, or any of my quiche recipes, using a refrigerated crust, a quality deep dish frozen pie crust or a homemade pie crust.
-If you prefer homemade, checkout my flaky pie crust recipe.
+• You can make this or any of my quiche recipes, using a refrigerated crust, a quality deep dish frozen pie crust or a homemade pie crust.
+If you prefer homemade, checkout my Flaky Pie Crust recipe.

-• For the cleanest slices, allow the quiche to stand for 30 minutes or so, before cutting.
+• For the cleanest slices, allow the quiche to stand for 30-45 minutes or so, before cutting.

 Quiche Lorraine

-Quiche is an All-Occasion Dish to Serve
+Quiche Lorraine is an All-Occasion Dish to Serve

-While we think of quiche for breakfast and brunch, it makes a tasty entree for a luncheon, holiday gathering or dinner along with a salad or fruit compote, and freshly baked bread.
+While we think of quiche for breakfast and brunch, it makes a tasty entrée for a luncheon, holiday gathering or dinner along with a salad or fruit compote, and freshly baked bread.

 Baked Quiche Lorraine